Melania Trump Does Not Believe Donald Had Sex With Stormy Daniels, Rudy Giuliani Claims, Attacking Daniels

 “I excused myself and I went to the restroom.
 You know, I was in there for a little bit and came out and he was sitting, you know, on the edge of the bed when I walked out, perched.
 I realized exactly what I’d gotten myself into.
 And I was like, ‘Ugh, here we go,'” Daniels, 39, whose legal name is Stephanie Clifford, told the 60 Minutes program.

-Giuliani said in on-stage Israeli interview that Daniels could not be trusted because of her profession.
+Giuliani said in an on-stage Israeli interview that Daniels could not be trusted because of her profession.

 “I respect women — beautiful women and women with value — but a woman who sells her body for sexual exploitation I don’t respect.
 Tell me what damage she suffered.
 Someone who sells his or her body for money has no good name,” Giuliani said, according to a report in Britain’s Daily Mail newspaper.
 “I don’t believe her.
 Sue me, but her credibility is like that of a lawyer who gets thrown off a case.
 As a lawyer, I also got cases that weren’t real.”